Predicting how Netherlands vs USA will play out today

 What is the team news?

-Christian Pulisic is confident he will be able to play against the Netherlands, despite suffering a pelvic injury while scoring against Iran.
-Pulisic was taken to hospital during the 1-0 win, while his status has been “day-to-day” since.
-Midfielder Weston McKennie has also been suffering from reported fitness issues.
+Christian Pulisic has been cleared to play against the Netherlands, despite suffering a pelvic injury while scoring against Iran.
+Pulisic was taken to hospital during the 1-0 win, and although his status has been “day-to-day” since, the US Soccer Federation said after Friday’s training session that the American had been given the go-ahead.

+Jose Sargent is a doubt, however, due to an ankle injury.
+“With Christian we’re hopeful, I think with [Sargent] a little less so,” United States coach Gregg Berhalter said on Friday.
+“At this stage, it’s go time.
+If you can push through it, you do.
+So I’m sure he’ll have that mindset.”

 The Netherlands have fewer concerns and could name an unchanged team from the side that beat Qatar, with Memphis Depay returning to full fitness.
 Nathan Ake is a yellow card away from suspension.